-The Major Events and Markets EOI process for the 2020/21 season has now closed.
+The Major Events and Markets EOI process for the 2021/22 season is now closed.

 If you have an event you would like to be considered outside of the EOI process, please read Can I apply outside this process?